Toggle: English / Spanish

 Nitroglycerin pills or spray may be used to stop chest pain.

-Your doctor may give you one or more medicines to help prevent you from having angina.
+You may need to take more medicines to help prevent you from having angina.
 These include:

 NEVER STOP TAKING ANY OF THESE DRUGS ON YOUR OWN.
-Always talk to your doctor first.
+Always talk to your provider first.
 Stopping these drugs suddenly can make your angina worse or cause a heart attack.
-This is especially true of anti-clotting drugs (aspirin, clopidogrel, and prasugrel).
+This is especially true for anti-clotting drugs (aspirin, clopidogrel, ticagrelor and prasugrel).

-Your doctor may recommend a cardiac rehabilitation program to help improve your heart's fitness.
+Your provider may recommend a cardiac rehabilitation program to help improve your heart's fitness.

 Some people will be able to control angina with medicines and not need surgery.
 Others will need a procedure called angioplasty and stent placement (also called percutaneous coronary intervention) to open blocked or narrowed arteries that supply blood to the heart.